 Above, we can see two jumpers, 3V3_EN, and VBUS_Jumper.
 3V3_EN needs to be carefully cut in the middle for the MCU to be enabled.

 VBUS_Jumper should be connected when you want to power the MCU through the USB C port.
 It should only be disconnected when you want to connect and power the MCU via micro USB to a computer, for programming or serial debugging.
-Connecting this jumper, USB C port, and the micro USB port will result in parallel 5V sources and as such is a forbidden configuration.
+Connecting this jumper, USB C port, and the micro USB port at the same time will result in parallel 5V sources and as such is a forbidden configuration.